 Is buying an AccuQuilt machine necessary for quilting?

 While I sometimes say that “I could never live without my AccuQuilt”, I have to say that buying and/or using an AccuQuilt cutting machine is definitely NOT a necessity!
 Quilting is expensive already and I am a huge advocate for living within your means and making do with what we already have.
-I value the benefits of expressing creativity through crafts, quilts, and other hobbies, and it is important to me that we do it in a way that fits each of our lifestyles and budgets.
+I value the benefits of expressing creativity through crafts, quilts, and other hobbies.
+It is important to me that we do it in a way that fits each of our lifestyles and budgets.
 For many people, rotary blades and rulers are great tools to get the job done within budget!

 - See if a local quilt guild has one that they let members use